[Moderate revision–posted 4/25/23 (replaces 2/14/22 edition)]

 OP 79.08: Reimbursement of Travel Expenses

-PURPOSE: The purpose of this Operating Policy and Procedure (OP) is to set forth the policy for reimbursement of travel expenses to Texas Tech University (TTU) employees when travelling for official state business.
+PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to set forth the policy for reimbursement of travel expenses to Texas Tech University (TTU) employees when traveling for official state business.

-REVIEW: This OP will be reviewed in June of odd-numbered years by the Manager of Travel Services, the Managing Director of Procurement Services, and the Managing Director of Sponsored Programs Accounting and Reporting (SPAR) with substantive revisions forwarded to the Vice President for Administration and Finance and Chief Financial Officer.
+REVIEW: This OP will be reviewed in May of even-numbered years by the Section Manager of Travel Services, the Chief Procurement Officer, and the Chief Accounting Officer with substantive revisions forwarded to the Senior Vice President for Administration & Finance and Chief Financial Officer.

 1. Policy Statement

 All travel must be for the benefit of the institution.
-It is the policy of TTU to follow travel requirements as set forth in:
+It is the policy of Texas Tech University (TTU) to follow travel requirements as outlined in:

 The requirements set forth in this policy apply to all official travel, regardless of funding source, and are in addition to those outlined in OP 79.01, Travel Authority and Definitions for Texas Tech University and TTU Employees, and OP 79.05, International Travel.
-Exceptions for different funding sources are noted within each respective section below.
+Exceptions that apply for specific funding sources are noted within each respective section below.

-TTU employees will follow the policies outlined in this OP.
-TTU student travel for official business is authorized the same as university employees as outlined in this OP; however, state funding is not allowed to be used for student travel (students not employed by the university).
+TTU employees must follow the policies outlined in this OP.
+TTU student travel for official business is authorized the same as university employees and will be in compliance with this OP; however, state-appropriated funds are not allowed to be used for student travel (students not employed by the university).

-Travel news and updates will be provided on the Travel Services website at http://www.depts.ttu.edu/procurement/departments/travel-services/, through Procurement Services Forums, and via TechAnnounce.
+Travel news and updates will be provided on the Travel Services website at http://www.depts.ttu.edu/procurement/departments/travel-services/, through monthly Procurement Services Forums, through the Microsoft Teams channel, and via TechAnnounce.

-Individual TTU colleges, schools, institutes, and/or areas/departments may also establish regulations more specific than those required by the state or TTU.
-However, TTU's travel office is not responsible for enforcement of those regulations.
+Individual TTU colleges, schools, institutes, and/or departments may also establish regulations more restrictive than those required by the state or TTU.
+However, TTU's travel office is not responsible for the enforcement of those regulations.

 a.
-Travel Application–A document used to encumber expenses and request approval for travel in advance of the trip.
+Travel Application – An electronic document used to encumber expenses and request approval for travel in advance of the trip.
 See OP 79.04, Application for Official Travel, for additional information.

 b.
-Travel Voucher–An accounting document used to request reimbursement for travel expenses incurred during the discharge of official state business.
+Travel Voucher – An electronic document used to request reimbursement for travel expenses incurred during the discharge of official state business.

 e.
-Time of Departure–For air transportation, time of departure is 90 minutes prior to the actual flight departure.
+Time of Departure – For air transportation, the time of departure is two hours prior to the actual flight departure.
 For vehicle transportation, the time of departure is when you depart headquarters/residence.

 i.
-Institutional Funds–All Banner funds except 11xxxx-14xxxx, including sponsored projects.
+Institutional Funds – All TTU funds except 11xxxx–14xxxx, including sponsored projects (unless limited by a sponsoring agency).

 Refer to OP 79.01, Travel Authority and Definitions for Texas Tech University and TTU Employees, for additional definitions.